skynettechnologies/strapi-plugin-all-in-one-accessibility/README.md

 ## Configuration

 To configure the widget, access the Admin Panel and head to the All in One Accessibility menu in the dashboard.
 From there, you can register [here](https://ada.skynettechnologies.us/trial-subscription) with 10 Days free trial.
-After registration, you will receive an License Key via Email.
-Enter the License Key in the configuration page.

 ## Screenshots